py-jonathan/FastAPI-baseservice/Readme.md

 ---

+## Question for myself
+1. What generator run ? async generator run ?
+2. what is block in asyncio ? bestpractice with even-loop ?
+3. Should we create connection pool like session in endpoints ?
+4. Why something openAPI docs not works ?

 ## Docs to support about Python, Async, Project
 1. Why I not used env file
 2. Python AsyncIO, a dificult things !